itmontenegro/Persistence-Cell-Migration-Project/README.md

 Currently 3 branches exist:

-main: Here only Nacho and Martin are allowed to make changes to
+main: Here only Nacho and Martin are allowed to make changes

 Daniela's: Branch for Daniela's work on multicell implementation